Transfer operators and topological field theory: Discussion

 The only possible picture that follows from the discussion in the two previous paragraphs is this.
 Spontaneous $\mathcal Q$-symmetry breaking by the condensation of (anti-)instantons (noise-induced chaos) is possible only close to the transition into the ordinary deterministic chaos.
 In the deterministic limit, this phase collapses into the boundary of the conventional deterministic chaotic phase.
 For an external observer, the noise-induced chaotic behavior must look like an intermittent dynamics where the DS spends most of its time on deterministic attractors, jumping sporadically from one attractor to another.
 At this, these jumps must exhibit the signatures of a long-range chaotic order such as algebraic statistics.

-The above reasonings work only in the low-temperature limit, where the dominant part of the ChT Fokker-Planck operator is the drift term (the Lie derivative along the flow vector field), the perturbative ground states are localized on the unstable manifolds of the flow vector field, while the presence of the noise somewhat smears these ground states.
+The above reasonings work only in the low-temperature limit, where the dominant part of the Fokker-Planck operator is the drift term (the Lie derivative along the flow vector field), the perturbative ground states are localized on the unstable manifolds of the flow vector field, while the presence of the noise somewhat smears these ground states.
 It is only in this regime that these ground states overlap insignificantly making the concept of (anti-)instantons physically sound, \emph{i.e.}, an external observer would be able to tell one process from another.

-In the high temperature limit, the diffusive (Laplacian) part of the ChT Fokker-Planck operator becomes more and more dominant as one rises the temperature.
-This suggests that in those SDE's, in which the diffusion Laplacian alone does not break the $\mathcal Q$-symmetry (this is certainly true for Hodge Laplacians), the $\mathcal Q$-symmetry eventually gets restored as one rises the temperature.
-It can be shown more rigorously for closed phase spaces, where to prove that for sufficiently high $T$ the $\mathcal Q$-symmetry is unbroken one can use the perturbation theory in the same manner as it was used in Sec.\ref{TEstate} to discuss the relation between $\mathcal Q$-invariant eigenstates and De Rahm cohomology classes.
+In the high temperature limit, the diffusive (Laplacian) part of the Fokker-Planck operator becomes more and more dominant as one rises the temperature.
+This suggests that in those SDEs, in which the diffusion Laplacian alone does not break the $\mathcal Q$-symmetry (this is certainly true for Hodge Laplacians), the $\mathcal Q$-symmetry eventually gets restored as one rises the temperature.
+It can be shown more rigorously for closed phase spaces, where in order to prove that for sufficiently high $\Theta$s the $\mathcal Q$-symmetry is unbroken one can use the perturbation theory in the same manner as it was used in Sec.\ref{TEstate} to discuss the relation between the supersymmetric states and De Rahm cohomology classes.

 One of the ways to physically interpret this situation is that chaotic long-range order can always be destroyed by a sufficiently strong noise.
-The scenario when the ground state's eigevalue tends but never reaches zero with the increase in the temperature can probably be also realizable in some classes of DS's.
-This scenario can be thought of a special case when the boundary of the $\mathcal Q$-broken phase moved to the infinity on the temperature scale.
+The scenario when the ground state's eigevalue tends but never reaches zero with the increase in the temperature can probably be also realizable in some classes of DSs.
+This scenario can be thought of a special case when the boundary of the $\mathcal Q$-broken phase moved to infinity on the temperature scale.